MoscosoMaximiliano/manager-ssh-keys/README.md

 A project created with the objective to create new ssk-key more easy and create multiples ssh key profiles for people who has multiples github (at the moment) profiles.

+## Mock up

+At the moment we don't concreate nothing solid about the stylish, we are pointing to the utility

 ## Framework

 - Electron